Avant-Garde Art \ Futurpiano [LTMCD 2541]

 All selections on Futurpiano are performed by noted Italian pianist Daniele Lombardi, and were recorded in Rome and Lugano in 1995.

 Daniele Lombardi was born in Florence, Italy.
-Since 1969 he has established an international reputation both with his own compositions, and with an avant-garde repertoire exploring Futurism and other modernist works.
-His collection Musica Futurista won an Italian Recording Critics Award in 1987, and he directed the tri-monthly contemporary music magazine La Musica.
-When not writing and performing, he teaches piano at the Conservatoire G. Verdi in Milan.
+Since 1969 he has established an international reputation both through his own compositions, and with an avant-garde repertoire exploring Futurism and other modernist works.
+His collection Musica Futurista won an Italian Recording Critics Award in 1987, and he has edited the tri-monthly contemporary music magazine La Musica.
+When not writing and performing he teaches piano at the Conservatoire G. Verdi in Milan.

 Recorded by renowned Italian pianist Daniele Lombardi in Rome and Lugano in 1995, Futurpiano collects together key works by three radical composers linked with the Futurist movement, and the 20th century musical avant-garde.

 In his founding Manifesto of February 1909, Futurist leader Filippo Tommaso Marinetti recognised that the Futurist ideology would include sound and noise in the armoury of the war against traditionalism.
 Italian Futurist composers would include Francesco Balilla Pratella, Luigi Russolo and Franco Casavola, with Russolo's celebrated noise machines (intonarumori) best-known and most radical manifestation of Futurist music and the 'art of noises.'